First order flow for non-extremal AdS black holes and mass from holographic renormalization: Holographic renormalization

-We consider here the magnetic black hole solution, whose mass is given by eq. \eqref{Mass}, an analogous derivation can be carried out for the electric configuration.
-From the results of the previous Section 4 we have that the thermodynamical potential is
+We consider here the magnetic black hole solution, whose mass is given by eq. \eqref{Mass}.
+From the results of the previous Section \ref{Hol-Scalar}, the thermodynamical potential is\footnote{Here and in the following it should be understood that $Q_0=-3Q_1$}